 Buckingham Palace is the official residence of the royal family in London and a location for state ceremonies.
 It is located at the western end of The Mall, between St James Park and Green Park.
 The largest private garden in London, with a total area of 39 acres, is located to the west of the Palace.

-Buckingham Palace’s narrative begins in 1608 when King James VI (King of Scotland) and I ( King of England and Ireland) wished to foster a silk industry to rival that of France.
+Buckingham Palace’s narrative begins in 1608, when King James VI and I wished to foster a silk industry to rival that of France.
 He brought 10,000 mulberry trees into the country and encouraged his courtiers to start planting them on their land.
-He planted mulberry trees on the area of the ground where the Palace presently stands in Westminster.
+He planted mulberry trees on the area of ground where the Palace presently stands in Westminster.

 The king’s plans, however, had a fatal flaw: he had ordered black mulberry plants rather than the white mulberry trees that silkworms love.
 As a result, his plan was doomed to fail.